itkindyong/hellgoal/README.md

 # Code
-'''
+'''python
+import sys

-This is code block
+print("This is code block")
 '''